-No audition is required to participate in our minor programs.
+No audition is required to participate in either of our minor programs.

-The music minor requires only 15 credit hours in music.
+The Music Minor program requires only 15 credit hours in music.
 This can be an excellent way for students in other majors to pursue their passion for music and continue their involvement from high school during their undergraduate experience.
 Music minors may choose to participate in ensembles, take music history and theory courses, and study music technology.

 - Emily Klepinger, School of Music Academic Advisor

 The Music, Media and Enterprise Minor is open to students in any major program and draws students from all across campus — marketing, finance, logistics, strategic communications, economics, electrical engineering, journalism and more.